Why should I major in Art and Design at SUU?

 What is the relationship between the Art and Design Department and the Braithwaite Gallery?

 The Braithwaite Gallery works closely with the Art and Design Department to provide a variety of exhibitions throughout the year.
 Important state, regional and national exhibitions, organized by various institutions, are presented.
 Faculty exhibitions and student competitions are also held along with illustrated lectures, art demonstrations, art films and special events.
+SUU is breaking ground on a new Museum of Southern Utah which will then incorporate the Braithwaite Gallery.

-What is Art Major Seminar?
+What is Art Insights?